pickhardt/Guiders-JS/README.md

 License
 -------

-Visit [Supported Source - Guiders.js](https://supportedsource.org/projects/guiders-js) to get a license.
+Visit [Super Source - Guiders.js](https://supso.org/projects/guiders-js) to get a license.
 The exact price will depend on your organization's size.
 It is free for individual use.